 Using a thematic approach, this academic course will explore historical events and specific time periods as depicted through film as well as primary and secondary sources.
 Students will be required to make extensive use of their writing and communication skills.
 Films will be critiqued for historical accuracy and biases.
 This course will also focus on international topics that have had an impact on American culture, foreign policy, and the role of the United States in world affairs.
-Books such as The Grapes of Wrath, All Quiet on the Western Front, or The Right Stuff will be assigned for summer reading and the test will be given in the fall.
+Books such as The Grapes of Wrath, All Quiet on the Western Front, or The Right Stuff will be encouraged for summer reading.